-Students need to do more than memorize facts.
-They'll write papers that give them an opportunity to analyze information and present their own conclusions.
-They'll analyze important historical or scientific moments of our culture.
-They'll give oral presentations that demonstrate leadership capabilities.
-They'll perform academic research and scientific experiments.
-Throughout all this, they'll be asking essential questions.
+In their formative school years, our students will (and should) do far more than memorizing facts.
+They'll write papers that give them an opportunity to scrutinize information and present their own conclusions.
+Analyzing important historical or scientific moments of our culture will come into play.

 When students are challenged during their academic careers, they're developing critical thinking skills.
 They won't, though, if they don’t have a passion for learning.
 How many times have you seen students lose interest in learning because school bored them?